PMNS matrix in a non-universal $U(1)_{X}$ extension to the MSSM with one massless neutrino: Conclusions

 \section{Conclusions}

-Abelian extensions of the SM have been widely studied and often involve theorized heavy particles.
-In this case, exotic fermions, additional scalars and non-universality build an anomaly free theory in which we can identify three energy scales: electroweak, $U(1)_{X}$ and SUSY breaking scale whose hierarchy follows the same order and recovers the SM symmetry group after symmetry breaking.
-In fact, electroweak scale provides the SM lepton masses while $U(1)_{X}$ scale is related to exotic unobserved particles although both of them provide small neutrino masses inverse via seesaw mechanism.\\
+Abelian extensions to the MSSM have been widely studied and often involve heavy particles.
+In this case, exotic fermions, additional scalars and non-universality build an anomaly free theory in which we can identify three energy scales: electroweak, $U(1)_{X}$ and SUSY breaking scale.
+In fact, electroweak scale provides the masses of SM leptons while $U(1)_{X}$ scale is related to exotic particles which are important to generate the radiative corrections to the electron mass and charged lepton rotation matrix, although Majorana neutrinos provide small active neutrino masses via inverse seesaw mechanism.

-In the lepton sector, non-universality led to a particular lepton mass matrix texture where the electron is tree-level massless but acquires a finite but small mass value via inert scalar singlets, exotic fermions and its superpartners at one-loop level.
-Additionally, analytic mass diagonalization led to a tree-level decoupled $\tau$ particle and an electron-muon mixing angle parametrized by a single $\Sigma_{4}$ parameter depending on the radiative corrections.\\
+In the lepton sector, non-universality led to a particular lepton mass matrix texture where the electron is massless at tree-level, but acquires a finite mass value via inert scalar singlets, exotic fermions and its superpartners at one-loop level.
+Additionally, the mass matrix diagonalization led to $\mu$ and $\tau$ masses at tree-level depending exclusively on $v'_{2}$.

-Likewise, non-universality led to a massless neutrino which allows to reduce mass eigenvalues to just two possibilities both in NO and IO schemes.
-SM neutrinos acquire masses below the eV scale via inverse-seesaw mechanism which also generates light Majorana neutrinos and heavy right-handed neutrinos separated by at least six orders of magnitude.
-Lastly, by unrotating neutrino mass eigenvalues with the PMNS matrix, it is found that three out of six parameters must be complex and they can be parametrized with the same $\Sigma_{4}$ parameter by providing a random value to couplings related with exotic fermions.
-In fact, third-generation couplings have a very small change in its value, both magnitude and phase, with respect to $\theta_{e \mu} $ implicitly shown by the $\Sigma_{4}$ range.
+Likewise, non-universality led to one massless neutrino which allows to get a definite mass spectrum in both NO and IO schemes.
+The active neutrinos acquire masses at the meV scale via inverse-seesaw mechanism which also generates six Majorana neutrinos with masses at the order of $v_{\chi}$.

+Lastly, from a parameter fit to the PMNS matrix it is found that the rotation matrix of left-handed charged leptons and neutral lepton Yukawa couplings $h_{2e(\mu)}^{\nu k}$ can be parametrized by $\theta_{e\mu}$, which is the only relevant free parameter in the model since $\theta_{e\tau}$ was related to $\theta_{e\mu}$ by the Eq. (\ref{emuetau}).
+Besides, there is a sign restriction of such couplings whether Normal or Inverse Ordering is considered and the $h_{2e(\mu)}^{\nu k}$ allowed values shows that $\tau$-related couplings tend to have a fixed value, both in magnitude and complex phase.